“She may be easy street, but

 “Look, I dreamed that dream with a Kenneth Herbert who was strong, confident, working—ready to take life by the horns.
 Sorry, but that’s not the Kenneth I saw cowering behind Melissa Saversohn.
 That’s not the Kenneth I’m seeing right now.”

 “Whose doing is that?
 You’ve got some responsibility here.
 Maybe Moon was right, all you saw in me was her man, and that I was keeping you from making her a Mendel again.
-I mean, she told me about the phone calls back there.”
+I mean, she told me about the family phone calls back there.”

 “What?!
 That doesn’t even deserve a response.
 I’m not playing your guilt-trip game.
-Not when I’ve learned we all do what we have to do, and I’m concluding you have a humongous agenda of your own.”
+Not when I’ve learned we all do what we have to do, and I’m concluding you have a dodgy agenda of your own.”

 “So, what are you saying?”